Norman Hackett

-Norman Honore Hackett (September 7, 1874 – February 12, 1958) was a prominent Canadian-born American stage actor of the early 1900s.
+Norman Honore Hackett (September 7, 1874 – February 12, 1959) was a prominent Canadian-born American stage actor of the early 1900s.
 He was particularly noted for his Shakespearean roles.
 After he retired as an actor, he went on to a distinguished career at the Theta Delta Chi fraternity.

 Early life

 He was born in Amherstburg, Ontario, Canada.
 His father was Thomas Hackett, a Master Pilot on the Great Lakes.
 His mother, Christiana Honner, was also born in Amherstburg.
 Young Norman and his family emigrated to Detroit, Michigan, in 1882.
 He attended the University of Michigan in 1894, where he studied literature, especially the Elizabethan period and Shakespeare, languages and oratory, with the intent of becoming a theater critic.
 He was one of the founders of the Michigan Comedy Club at the University.

 Acting career

 Hackett left college after his second year, joining Actress/Manager Mlle.
 Hortense Rhéa in her production of Josephine, written by Albert Roland Haven of Rochester NY Following three years with the company headed by Mlle.
 Hortense Rhea, he appeared in productions of the James-Kidder-Hanford Company for several more years.
 In the early 1900s, he was associated with such eminent actors as Louis James, Frederick Warde, E. H. Sothern, Julia Marlowe, Kathryn Kidder, James O'Neill (father of Eugene O'Neill), Helena Modjeska, and Robert B. Mantell.

 Hackett was noted as a Shakespearean actor and lecturer, performing as Henry VIII, Macduff (Macbeth), Claudio and Horatio (Hamlet), Lysander (A Midsummer Night's Dream), Florizel (A Winter's Tale), Benvolio (Romeo and Juliet) and Cassius (Julius Caesar.)

 Hackett believed that classic training was the best foundation for an actor, and he took up more modern drama for its popularity.
-A notable starring performance was in Satan Saunderson, produced by Stair and Nicolai at the American Theatre (St. Louis; 1911) directed by Jessie Bonstelle.
+A notable starring performance was in Satan Sanderson, produced by Stair and Nicolai at the American Theatre (St. Louis; 1911) directed by Jessie Bonstelle.

 Other roles he appeared in included:

 Alexander the Great (under the management of Wagenhals and Kemper);